-Long Bien market has a great number of activities that you may have chance to see first-hand like buying, selling, driving truck full of products, motorbike riders waiving down everywhere, bargaining, counting money, loading boxes of products, etc.
+Long Bien market has a great number of activities that you may have the chance to see first-hand like buying, selling, driving a truck full of products, motorbike riders waiving down everywhere, bargaining, counting money, loading boxes of products, etc.

 It is a great way to discover the normal life as well as specific cultural values of Hanoi and feel the hardship sellers are struggling to earn a living at the time they should have gone to bed.

 Vegetables come from many provinces in the country Long Bien market lights up at night

 Fruit and vegetables come in from the Vietnamese countryside, arriving in by trucks from around 01:00.
 A drive or walk along Yen Phu — the main road — at any time between 01:00 and 06:00 will give you an insight into the life of the market, but to experience it in all its glory you’ll need to head on inside.

 It is a wholesale market specializing in fresh fruits and vegetables, so tourists seldom visit this market in order to buy them.
 They desire to come here to gain cultural experience.

 Hundreds of people earn their living as porters in the market

 Long Bien market is not a really must-visit destination when you travel Hanoi, but getting up early in the morning and explore the life before sunrise is a completely interesting experience.
 However, you should prepare yourself for visiting this wet market, which is apparently chaotic and noisy.

 Being a night market also gives it a different vibe: vendors operate under lights or single bulbs, bringing a glow to the multitude of alleyways created by canvas and wooden makeshift dividers.